Only got one day to try the most thrilling rides at Universal Orlando Resort? Get yourself to the parks early and get ready to ride!

 The Simpsons Ride

 The Simpsons Ride is a simulator-style ride located in Universal Studios Florida.
-Opened in 2009 to replace Back to the Future, the attraction takes you inside the world of the Simpsons as you visit Krustyland with Homer and the gang.
+Having opened in 2009 to replace Back to the Future, the attraction takes you inside the world of The Simpsons as you visit Krustyland with Homer and the gang.

-While the ride itself feels a bit dated–after all, every amusement park in the world has simulator rides–what sets The Simpsons Ride apart is the signature humor of the family.
-The attraction, true to the writing of the show, is actually a parody of thrill rides and the overall theme park experience from the guest’s perspective (since you and the family are guests at Krustyland).
+While the ride itself feels a bit dated – after all, every amusement park in the world has simulators – what sets The Simpsons Ride apart is the signature humor of the family.
+The attraction, faithful to the writing of the show, is actually a parody of thrill rides and the overall theme park experience from the guest’s perspective (since you and the family are guests at Krustyland).
 Several shots are taken at your stereotypical park employee, the silliness of carnival games, counter service food, the “convenient” locations of gift shops, and much more.
 For fans, the ride also features many, many characters from the show.